 Guides can be composed of one or more steps in succession.
-If you choose the latter, to move back and forth between a Guide's steps or dismiss one, we use the Requisite Buttons.
+If you choose the latter, to move back and forth between a Guide's steps, we use the Requisite Buttons.
 Within each step you create, their default is active.

 Default Requisite Buttons are NEXT, PREVIOUS, and DONE.